gauravtej/Datasets/README.md

-# Spotify
+# Datasets
-This folder contains the analysis of a Spotify Dataset
+This folder contains the various Datasets on which I have worked.
+Navigate through the folders to find what you require :-)